scenerystack/community/docs/reference/api/scenery/HighlightOverlay.md

 # HighlightOverlay

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/overlays/HighlightOverlay.ts](https://github.com/phetsims/scenery/blob/main/js/overlays/HighlightOverlay.ts) for the most up-to-date information.

 ## Overview

 An overlay that implements highlights for a Display.
 This is responsible for drawing the highlights and